hajimeo/samples/golang/FileList/README.md

   -bF string
         file path whic contains the list of blob IDs -bsName string
         eg. 'default'.
-If provided, the SQL query will be faster -c int
+If provided, the SQL query will be faster.
+3.47 and higher only -c int
         Concurrent number for reading directories (default 1) -c2 int
-        AWS S3: Concurrent number for retrieving AWS Tags (default 16) -dF string
+        AWS S3: Concurrent number for retrieving AWS Tags (default 8) -dF string
         Deleted date YYYY-MM-DD (from).
 Used to search deletedDateTime -dT string
         Deleted date YYYY-MM-DD (to).
 To exclude newly deleted assets -db string
-        DB connection string or path to properties file -dd int
+        DB connection string or path to DB connection properties file -dd int
         NOT IN USE: Directory Depth to find sub directories (eg: 'vol-NN', 'chap-NN') (default 2) -f string